-- 1. Peacebuilding and Conflict Prevention
+- 1. Peacebuilding and Conflict Resolution

 - 2. Disease Prevention and Treatment

 - 3. Water, Sanitation and Hygiene

 - 4. Maternal and Child Health

 - 5. Basic Education and Literacy

 - 6. Community Economic Development

 - 7. Supporting the Environment

 Note: These guidelines are slightly amended from the Rotary International guidelines due to local applicability.
+Any additional desired revisions should be discussed with the Gundaker Foundation President prior to Grant submission.